ACIT4040-AI-simulation/ACIT4040-AI-simulation.github.io/index.md

 The project aim is to use Machine Learning and simulation to better understand how to minimize Covid-19 spread in an educational campus setting.

 ## Code
+Currently there is no content in the project repository:

 [Project repository](https://github.com/ACIT4040-AI-simulation/AAI-Simulation-Project)

 More information will follow as the project progresses.